davidfaya/davidfaya/README.md

 - 👋 Hi, I’m @davidfaya
 - 👀 I’m interested in always learning and playing with new technology
-- This is my public repository where I share some projects I am currently working on
+- This is my public repository where I share some personal projects I am currently working on

 <!---